 A reduction of 900 jobs for conductors and yardmasters on railroads between 2026 and 2016 is expected, resulting in a decrease of 2 percent in the number of jobs.
 This is similar to reducing the 3 percent job growth expected across the entire railroad industry.

 The decline in coal and oil transportation on trains is the primary reason for this decline.
-However, the loss of conductors in the present system and the transport of other goods on trains may allow conductors to be future candidates.
+However, the loss of conductors in the present system and the transport of other goods may allow conductors to be future candidates.

 - Ensuring safety, comfort, and orderly transport of all passengers